Trevon Bluiett: Professional career

 After going undrafted in the 2018 NBA draft, Bluiett signed a Summer League deal with the New Orleans Pelicans.
 On July 17, 2018, Bluiett signed with the Pelicans on a two-way contract.
 On October 22, Bluiett was sent down to the Westchester Knicks after not appearing in the Pelicans' first two games.
 On January 2, 2019, the Pelicans transferred Bluiett to the Salt Lake City Stars.
 Bluiett suffered a thumb injury, undergoing surgery on February 1, 2019.
 On December 5, 2019, Bluiett scored 29 points with a career-high seven three-pointers in a win over the South Bay Lakers.
 He missed a game in February 2020 with an illness, but scored 23 points in his return against the Texas Legends.

 Bluiett played for Team Zip Em Up with other Xavier alumni in the 2021 edition of The Basketball Tournament and in August 2021, he joined the Cleveland Cavaliers for the NBA Summer League.
 On September 20, 2021, Bluiett signed with Beşiktaş Icrypex of the Basketbol Süper Ligi.
 He averaged 6.8 points, 3.2 rebounds, and 1.3 assists per game.

 On February 7, 2022, he has signed with Hamburg Towers of the Basketball Bundesliga.

 On August 19, 2022, he has signed with MKS Dąbrowa Górnicza of the Polish Basketball League.

+On July 18, 2023, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).

+On August 7, 2024, Bluiett signed with Limoges CSP of the LNB Pro A.

 Personal life

 Bluiett is the son of Reynardo and Mariam Bluiett.
 His siblings are Ashtyn, Juwaan, and Brody.
-Both of his parents served in the United States Marines and fought in Operation Desert Storm in the 1990s.
+Both of his parents served in the United States Marine Corps and fought in Operation Desert Storm in the 1990s.
 They met while they were both enlisted in the Marines in the late 1980s at Camp Lejeune, in Jacksonville, North Carolina.